Ted's Hiking World Government Meadow

 Last view of the creek

-§: This was a pleasant, if unspectacular, outing.
+§: This was a pleasant, albeit unspectacular, outing.
 I must return when the water level is lower, and complete the loop hike.
 I suspect that the scenery is even better in the canyon that I missed today.

 Go Back